2022 Shanghai COVID-19 outbreak: Law enforcement

-In general, Mainland China has strict laws controlling crime related to pandemic management.
+In general, mainland China has strict laws controlling crime related to pandemic management.
 According to Chinese jurist Luo Xiang's Criminal Law Textbook, people who don't obey basic isolation rules when they know they have tested positive for COVID-19 have committed the crime of harming public safety (Chinese: 以危险方法危害公共安全罪).
 Other people who don't obey isolation rules but caused heavy losses may get accused of the crime of distraction of disease prevention (Chinese: 妨碍传染病防治罪).
 People who post allegedly false content about COVID-19 control policies may be accused of the crime of posting false information (Chinese: 编造、故意传播虚假信息罪).

 On April 18, the Public Security Bureau of Shanghai posted that the message "The women who gave preterm birth failed to ask for help and died because of hemorrhage" was false information.
 The women gave natural birth and were sent to a hospital on time and successfully gave birth.
 The publisher Zhang had been captured.

 There have been cases of fraud and illegal marketing during the Shanghai lockdown.

-On April 16, Ling, the legal representative of a medical company, sold 29,000 masks that did not meet health standards, and was arrested.
+On April 16, the legal representative of a medical company was arrested for selling 29,000 masks that did not meet health standards.

-On April 19, Tong sold rotten pork and was received 320,000 yuan out of that.
-Policies have been investing this case.
+On April 19, a man was arrested for selling rotten pork for over 320,000 yuan.

-Quarantine centres

-By mid-April 2022, Shanghai authorities began turning schools, exhibition centres, and some residential buildings into quarantine centres as designated facilities began running short on space.

 Impacts

 The outbreak and the strict response had significant economic impacts.
 Oil prices fell globally.
 By mid-April, the lockdown had led to Shanghai residents complaining of food shortages.

-On April 12, the United States announced they required all non-essential workers at the Shanghai consulate to leave.
+On April 12, the United States ordered all nonessential workers at the Shanghai consulate to leave.

 During late March, Zhang Wenhong, a doctor who made many speeches during the pandemic, has been absent for a few events, some media suspect that this is a "sign" made by Shanghai government.